andylvua/myshell/README.md

 ### History

 `myshell` supports command history.
 Its path is predefined by the build system and is set to `{CMAKE_BINARY_DIR}/msh/.msh_history`.
-This ensures that the history file is placed in the build directory and it will not be in vain to clog the examiner's computer.
+This ensures that the history file is placed in the build directory, and it will not be in vain to clog the examiner's computer.
 Also, this allows us to use the persistent history between different runs of the shell.

 If you want to change the path to the history file, consider changing the `MSH_HISTORY_PATH` variable in the `CMakeLists.txt` file to your desired path.